asynchronous collaboration

 You can help your team get up-to-date information by using file storage tools like Google Drive and Microsoft OneDrive or knowledge sharing tools like Confluence and Notion.
 These cloud-based platforms allow team members from across the globe to access the files they need, when they need them.

-Visual collaboration platforms
+Visual collaboration solutions

 The best part?
-By capturing all context in one place, the visual collaboration platform serves as a living blueprint for the organization, making it easy for teams to move seamlessly between meetings and async work without losing momentum.
+By capturing all context in one place, the visual collaboration solution serves as a living blueprint for the organization, making it easy for teams to move seamlessly between meetings and async work without losing momentum.

-How to evaluate visual collaboration platforms
+How to evaluate visual collaboration solutions

 Identify your collaborative needs, compare options, and learn how to choose the best visual collaboration solution for your organization.

-Get the checklistNo matter what tools you decide to add to your asynchronous tech stack, it’s important that they integrate well with each other.
+No matter what tools you decide to add to your asynchronous tech stack, it’s important that they integrate well with each other.
 Otherwise, you could end up with siloed information and inadvertently make async collaboration more complex, not less.

 Take the next steps in your async collaboration journey